 Las Vegas Sands (LVS) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the casino operator had lost 4.23% over the past month.
-This has lagged the Consumer Discretionary sector's loss of 3.32% and the S&P 500's loss of 2.59% in that time.
+Coming into today, shares of the casino operator had lost 5.13% in the past month.
+In that same time, the Consumer Discretionary sector lost 1.57%, while the S&P 500 lost 0.5%.

 Investors will be hoping for strength from Las Vegas Sands as it approaches its next earnings release.
-On that day, Las Vegas Sands is projected to report earnings of -$0.19 per share, which would represent year-over-year growth of 26.92%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.03 billion, down 12.2% from the year-ago period.
+In that report, analysts expect Las Vegas Sands to post earnings of -$0.19 per share.
+This would mark year-over-year growth of 26.92%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.03 billion, down 12.2% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.64 per share and revenue of $4.8 billion, which would represent changes of +45.76% and +13.42%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for Las Vegas Sands.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2246.67% lower.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Las Vegas Sands currently has a Zacks Rank of #3 (Hold).

 Click to get this free report